punctuationmarks/Django--artist-gallery/README.md

 # Artist Gallery app with Django

-Simple app that has a gallery, portfolio, blog, home and bio pages for artists to showcase their work.
-Build with Django and Bootstrap4
+Simple customizeable web app built in Python's Dajngo framework with their built in ORM SQLite as the dataebase with Bootstrap4 as the front-end-framework.
+It's a simple design to help local artists share, promote, express and sell their work.
+If you have any questions or want to get this up and running, let me know.